 Firmly tighten the plug by using the standard box spanner and tommy bar (Part No. 017252.)
-All that is required is a GAS-TIGHT joint.
+All that is required is a GASTIGHT joint.
 Therefore do not over tighten, which will not make a gas-tight joint more gas-tight, but can, and possibly will, distort and damage the body of the plug.

-Set the gap to .015 inch.
-NEVER TRY TO MOVE THE CENTRAL ELECTRODE.
-To widen, or narrow, the gap between the electrodes, only move the earth (or bent over) electrode.
-Check the gap first with a gap gauge.
+Set the gaps to .015 inch.
+Never try to move the central electrode.
+To widen or narrow the gap between the electrodes only move the earth (side electrodes).
+Check the gaps first with a gap gauge.
+If they are too wide tap the earth (side electrodes) towards the central electrode using preferably a small copper drift and light hammer.
+Check the gaps between each tap and stop when the gauge is a nice sliding fit between the central electrode and the three earth side electrodes.

-If it is too wide, tap the earth electrode (the bent-over one) towards the central electrode.
-Use any handy metal tool to do this, provided it is light enough in weight to be controllable.

-Check the gap between each tap and stop when the gauge is a nice sliding fit between the two electrodes.

-If the gap is too narrow to start with, gently lever the earth electrode away from the central electrode by using a small screwdriver, and then tap back to the correct position.

-Do not move the electrodes apart by forcing anything between them.
+If the gaps are too small to start with gently lever the earth electrodes away from the centre electrode using a small screw-driver and then tap them back as described above.
+Avoid damaging the centre electrode and do not attempt to move the electrodes apart by forcing anything between them.